 The Contractor shall coordinate project planning with VA stakeholders, to include requirements assessment, design, development, and testing.
 The Contractor shall collect, draft, coordinate, enter, and update project planning data in the Rational tool.

-The Contractor shall continuously support the build and development methodology described within Section 5.4 in order to complete the epics, sub-epics and user stories identified from the backlog.
+The Contractor shall continuously support the build and development methodology described within Section 5.5 in order to complete the scope of RPC emulation requirements identified from the backlog.

 The Contractor shall complete the Planning State subtasks described below.